uber/hermetic_cc_toolchain/README.md

 SIGILL: illegal instruction
 ```

-This is by design: it encourages program authors to fix the undefined behavior.
+This flag encourages program authors to fix the undefined behavior.
+There are
-There are [many ways][ubsan2] to find the undefined behavior.
+[many ways][ubsan2] to find the undefined behavior.

+## Use of `--gc-sections` by default

+`zig cc` passes `--gc-sections` to the ld.lld linker by default, this causes
+problems for CGo.
+See
+[below][#go-linker-does-not-put-libc-onto-the-linker-line].

 # Known Issues In bazel-zig-cc